I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/filterpipeline/nf-filterpipeline-iprintpipelinemanagercontrol-filterfinished.md

 <p><code>FilterFinished</code> returns an <b>HRESULT</b>.</p>

 ## -remarks
 <p>The filter does not need to call the <code>FilterFinished</code> method.
-The filter pipeline assumes the filter has finished when the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554301">IPrintPipelineFilter::StartOperation</a> method returns. <code>FilterFinished</code> is provided for compatibility and, when called, it does nothing but returns.</p>

-<p>The filter does not need to call the <code>FilterFinished</code> method.
-The filter pipeline assumes the filter has finished when the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554301">IPrintPipelineFilter::StartOperation</a> method returns. <code>FilterFinished</code> is provided for compatibility and, when called, it does nothing but returns.</p>
+The filter pipeline assumes the filter has finished when the <a href="print.iprintpipelinefilter_startoperation">IPrintPipelineFilter::StartOperation</a> method returns. <code>FilterFinished</code> is provided for compatibility and, when called, it does nothing but returns.</p>

 ## -requirements
 <table>